gitit1/my-media-library/docs/epic3.md

 ###### Tabs Overview

 1.  **All Series**

         - The main tab listing every tracked series in a grid/list/table, similar to Plex’s layout.
         - **Sort By** (user can pick any of the following):
             - Series status (Ended/Running)
             - Series type
             - Title (default)
             - Year
             - Release date
             - Unwatched
             - Last episode date added
             - Series date added
             - Series date viewed
             - Random
         - **Filters**:
             - Watch status (Watching, Need to Continue, etc.)
             - Subtitle status (With, Without, Mixed)
             - Plex sync status
             - Series type
             - Series data (genre, year)
             - Series status (ended/running)
             - Tags
             - Collections
         - **Search**:
             - For now, search by series name.
             - (Future) Expand to actor, year, keywords, etc.
         - If no series are tracked, display “No series tracked yet.”
         - Clicking on a series navigates to **/series/[id]** for the Single-Series Detail page.

+    > Tags and Collections can also be managed directly under `/meta/` pages for full CRUD access.

 2.  **Collections**

     -   Placeholder tab for now.
     -   Eventually will list all user-defined collections (e.g. “Marvel Shows,” “Anime Collection”).
     -   Each collection might link to a filtered view of the “All Series” tab or open a dedicated page.
     -   For now, can show a “Coming soon” message or minimal info.

 3.  **Tags**

     -   Another placeholder tab.
     -   Eventually displays a list of available tags (like “Telenovela,” “For Kids,” etc.).
     -   Each tag could link to a filtered list of the All Series tab or open a separate page.
     -   For now, just a placeholder.

 4.  **Categories**
     -   Also a placeholder for custom user categories, or a higher-level classification of shows.
     -   Similar to tags, but might be broader or predefined.
     -   For now, show minimal info or “Coming soon.”

 -   **Single-Series Detail (2.2.2)**
     -   **Route**: `/series/[id]`